 SEO or search engine optimisation is, for many, a confusing subject.
-From the sales and marketing team right up to the c-suite, it's obvious to me there's a lack of understanding about what it is, and what it isn't.
+From the sales and marketing team right up to the c-suite, it's obvious to me there's still a lack of understanding about what it is, and what it isn't.

 Furthermore, many organisations who claim to understand modern marketing techniques are, based on what I see when I look at their websites, also confused.